haraldweber1975/haraldweber1975.github.io/_posts/20250909-fun-with-ai.md

 ---

 # Tldr;
+Here´s some know how I gathered today to manage my website.

+This is how I basically do it:

+* Use git and vs-code to manage files locally
+* whenever I Change something for my website, vs-code updates the "github pages" website via git
+* Updates from "Upstream" can be merged locally and after checking the changes -> committed and pushed to **github pages**

 # Gather some knowledge?
 I will skip this part, as I already knew that...
-* Github Paes offers a free of charge possibility to host your own website
+* Github Pags offers a free of charge possibility to host your own website
 * you need to be familiar with jekyll and know what gibhub pages supports

 But starting like "Show me free options to host a simple website" should lead you to Github and specifically to Github Pages.